kayalvizhi-kandasamy/GitHub/README.md

 Yes..The solution to avoid the HTTP protocol overhead is to make use of Cross-Context Way of communication between web applications what is experimented in the code

-So there are two maven projects, 'Foo' and 'Bar' in which the the traditional way of communication ('forward'/ 'redirect') and cross-context way of communication between web applications are implemented.
+So there are two maven projects, 'Foo' and 'Bar' in which the traditional way of communication ('forward'/ 'redirect') and cross-context way of communication between web applications are implemented.
 Added to that, the concept of serialization and deserialization of custom data type objects when used as parameters of a method invocation and/or as a return type of a method is also implemented.